Types-, Non-Types, and Templates as Template Parameters

 }

-Matrix is a simple class template, that can be initialised by a std::initializer_list (line 2).
-A Matrix can be used with a std::vector (line 4 and line 5), or a std::list (line 6) to hold its values.
+Matrix is a simple class template that can be initialized by a std::initializer_list (line 2).
+A Matrix can be used with a std::vector (line 4 and line 5) or a std::list (line 6) to hold its values.
 So far, nothing special.

 templateTemplateParameters

-But hold, I forget to mention line 1 and line 3.
+But hold, I forget to mention lines 1 and line 3.
 Line 1 declares a class template that has two template parameters.
-Okay, the first parameter is the type of the elements and the second parameter stands for the container.
-Let's have a closer look at the second parameter: template <typename, typename> class Cont >.
+Okay, the first parameter is the type of the elements, and the second parameter stands for the container.
+Look at the second parameter: template <typename, typename> class Cont >.
 This means the second template argument should be a template requiring two template parameters.
-The first template parameter is the type of elements the container stores and the second template parameter is the defaulted allocator a container of the standard template library has.
-Even the allocator has a default value such as in the case of a std::vector.
+The first template parameter is the type of elements the container stores, and the second is the defaulted allocator a container of the standard template library has.
+Even the allocator has a default value, such as in the case of a std::vector.
 The allocator depends on the type of elements.

 template<